jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Details2.md

 **Rollback**

 For a deployment group, only the manual rollback operation to the latest deployment task succeeded is supported.
-For details, please refer to "Operation Guide-Deployment Workflow"
+For details, please refer to "Operation Guide-Deployment Workflow".

 **View Configuration**